 (4) Section 13(3) is not affected by the requirements of subsection (3).

-(5) The Commissioner for Public Sector Standards may at any time recommend to the board any amendment that he or she thinks should be made to an instrument issued under this section.
+(5) The Public Sector Commissioner may at any time recommend to the board any amendment that he or she thinks should be made to an instrument issued under this section.

 (6) The board may —